If you’ve got steak in the fridge and want to know how to tell if it’s still good, you’re in the right place!

 How Long Does Steak Last in the Fridge: Cooked Steak

-If you cook it within the proper time period, leftover cooked steak still has a narrow window of safe eating time, as oxygen exposure can still hasten the growth of bacteria.
+If you cook it within the proper time period, leftover cooked steak still has a narrow window of safe eating time.
+Oxygen exposure can still hasten the growth of bacteria.